-- 1. Available Screening Technology: Sensitive, specific and timely tests are available that can be adapted to mass screening. - The sensitivity of the screening test is estimated to be ≥95%.
+- 1. Available Screening Technology: Sensitive, specific and timely tests are available that can be adapted to mass screening. - The sensitivity of the screening test is estimated to be ≥95%. - The specificity of the screening test is considered acceptable based on the estimated number of false positive results and their potential impact on the families, healthcare system, and newborn screening program. - A timely test is one that enables intervention before irreversible harm develops, within the current standard timeframes for specimen collection, receipt, testing, and reporting. - There is adequate peer reviewed evidence to evaluate this criterion.

-- The specificity of the screening test is considered acceptable based on the estimated number of false positive results and their potential impact on the families, healthcare system, and newborn screening program. - A timely test is one that enables intervention before irreversible harm develops, within the current standard timeframes for specimen collection, receipt, testing, and reporting. - There is adequate peer reviewed evidence to evaluate this criterion. - 2.
-Diagnostic Testing and Treatment Available: Accurate diagnostic tests, medical expertise, and effective treatment are available for evaluation and care of all infants identified with the condition. - A diagnostic test accurately identifies who needs treatment and is readily available to all newborns screened. - The available treatment is effective in reducing morbidity or mortality and outweighs any risks or harms of the treatment. - The medical expertise needed to diagnose and care for those with a positive newborn screen is reasonably available to all newborns screened. - The appropriate consultants and treatment centers have been identified and have capacity for the expected increase in diagnostic testing and/or referrals. - 3.
-Prevention Potential and Medical Rationale: The newborn identification of the condition allows early diagnosis and intervention. - There is sufficient time between birth and onset of irreversible harm to allow for diagnosis and intervention. - The condition must have an onset form that occurs in infancy (within the first year of life); newborn screening is not appropriate for conditions that only present after the first year of life. - The benefits of detecting and treating early onset infantile-onset forms of the condition (within one year of life) balance the impact of detecting later onset forms of the condition. - Newborn screening is not appropriate for conditions that only present in adulthood. - There is adequate evidence of acceptable quality to evaluate this criterion. - 4.
+- 2. Diagnostic Testing and Treatment Available: Accurate diagnostic tests, medical expertise, and effective treatment are available for evaluation and care of all infants identified with the condition. - A diagnostic test accurately identifies who needs treatment and is readily available to all newborns screened. - The available treatment is effective in reducing morbidity or mortality and outweighs any risks or harms of the treatment. - The medical expertise needed to diagnose and care for those with a positive newborn screen is reasonably available to all newborns screened. - The appropriate consultants and treatment centers have been identified and have capacity for the expected increase in diagnostic testing and/or referrals. - 3.
+Prevention Potential and Medical Rationale: The newborn identification of the condition allows early diagnosis and intervention. - There is sufficient time between birth and onset of irreversible harm to allow for diagnosis and intervention. - The condition must have an onset form that occurs in infancy (within the first year of life); newborn screening is not appropriate for conditions that only present after the first year of life. - The benefits of detecting and treating infantile-onset forms of the condition (within one year of life) balance the impact of detecting later onset forms of the condition. - There is adequate evidence of acceptable quality to evaluate this criterion. - 4.
 Public Health Rationale: Nature of the condition justifies population-based screening rather than risk based screening or other approaches. - All available risk-based screening tools for the condition have been considered and are found to be inferior to universal newborn screening. - There is adequate evidence of acceptable quality to evaluate this criterion. - 5.
 Cost-benefit/Cost-effectiveness: The outcomes outweigh the costs of screening.
-All outcomes, both positive and negative, need to be considered in the analysis.
-Important considerations to be included in the economic analyses include: - The economic analysis considers:
+All outcomes, both positive and negative, need to be considered in the analysis. - The economic analysis considers: - o The prevalence of the condition among newborns. - o The positive and negative predictive values of the screening and diagnostic tests. - o Variability of clinical presentation by those who have the condition. - o Dollar values for costs and benefits of screening vs. no screening.

-- o The prevalence of the condition among newborns. - o The positive and negative predictive values of the screening and diagnostic tests. - o Variability of clinical presentation by those who have the condition. - o Dollar values for costs and benefits of screening vs. no screening. - The impact of ambiguous results, adverse effects, or unintended consequences of screening, such as psycho-social or economic impacts on the family and medical system, must also be considered. - The results of the economic analysis shows that the outcomes, financial or otherwise, outweigh the costs of screening - There is adequate evidence of acceptable quality to evaluate this criterion - The impact of ambiguous results.
-For example, the emotional and economic impact on the family and medical system. - Adverse effects or unintended consequences of screening. - 6.
-Public Health Readiness: The Newborn Screening Program's capacity to implement screening within a reasonable timeframe has been considered. - The systems and staffing necessary to perform the test and report screening results have been identified. - Resources needed to implement short/long term follow up protocols by the newborn screening program have been identified. - Accessibility to treatment for anyone diagnosed with the condition is considered acceptable based on the frequency of treatment needed.
+- The impact of ambiguous results, adverse effects, or unintended consequences of screening, such as psycho-social or economic impacts on the family and medical system, must also be considered. - The results of the economic analysis shows that the outcomes, financial or otherwise, outweigh the costs of screening. - There is adequate evidence of acceptable quality to evaluate this criterion. - 6.
+Public Health Infrastructure Readiness: The Newborn Screening Program's capacity to implement screening within a reasonable timeframe has been considered. - The systems and staffing necessary to perform the test and report screening results have been identified. - Resources needed to implement short/long term follow up protocols by the newborn screening program have been identified. - Accessibility to treatment for anyone diagnosed with the condition is considered acceptable based on the frequency of treatment needed.